dyg81/modal-bundle/README.md

 ```
   composer require "dyg81/modal-bundle"
 ```
+**Important!** If you are facing problems installing the bundle in Symfony 3.4, please explicit the necesary version: **composer require "dyg81/modal-bundle:1.2.2"**

 After that, add the following code to the file routing.yml or annotations.yaml, depending of the symfony version you are working on, for the controller routes to work properly: